Labs64/netlicensing.io/_posts/2012-11-02-lmbox-1-0-0-rc1-is-available.md

   * Product usage statistics
   * Secure RESTful-based LmBoxAPI allows integration to any environment

-Check out the <a title="LmBox - Innovative License Management Solution" href="http://netlicensing.labs64.com" target="_blank">LmBox home page</a> for more detailed information.
+Check out the <a title="LmBox - Innovative License Management Solution" href="http://netlicensing.io">LmBox home page</a> for more detailed information.

-&nbsp;